-Fringe Events are panels organised by The State of the Union’s Partners and Internal and External Stakeholders.
-These sessions contribute alternative perspectives to the overarching #SOU2021 theme “Europe in a Changing World” and are intellectually independent from the main programme.
+Fringe Events were panels organised by The State of the Union’s Partners and Internal and External Stakeholders.
+These sessions contributed alternative perspectives to the overarching #SOU2021 theme “Europe in a Changing World” and were intellectually independent from the main programme.

 Alliances for better protecting the rule of law and civic space in the EU

 Rule of law, fundamental rights and civil society space in the EU are at the centre of divisive political and legal debates as they come under increasing pressure in many member states.
 To date, the EU has not been able to halt democratic backsliding and the erosion of core EU values despite investing in an evolving toolbox to address these challenges.
 More immediate crises overshadow what are worrying parallel trends of decreasing citizen trust in justice systems in a number of EU countries, and the emergence of measures capable of undermining mutual trust among member states.
 Looking beyond the legal and political instruments available to strengthen the rule of law, this panel will focus on the supporting architecture for strengthening the rights protection of European citizens.
 The panellists, drawing on their experience within national human rights institutions, EU institutions, civil society and academia, will discuss how transnational initiatives can act and cooperate more effectively to protect civic space.

 The event is connected to the Recharging Advocacy for Rights in Europe project that seeks to empower 25 European human rights NGOs through a two-years capacity- and alliance-building programme.